MasterPlayer/xilinx-vhdl/axis_infrastructure/axis_collector/readme.md

 The component is designed to collect, store, transmit data from various channels.
 Data comes from different channels randomly.
 The component collects data from various channels, collects them by segments, and transmits only ready-made packets.

 Component parametrized for some parameters, such as input, output width, number of channels, size of RAM, Sync/Async mode, segment size.
-Component supports assymetric mode, when Input and output widths doesnt match.
+Component supports assymetric mode, when input width and output width doesnt match.

 ![axis collector][logo]